 Adding Cisco Unified Communications Manager Express to a Cisco Unified Communications Manager Integration

-Cisco Unity Connection can integrate a Cisco Unified Communications Manager phone system integration that has a port group of Cisco Unified CM servers and a Cisco Unified Communications Manager Express server.
+Cisco Unity Connection can integrate a Cisco Unified CM phone system having port group of Cisco Unified CM Express server and Cisco Unified CM servers.
 This configuration is typically used to ensure call processing functionality at a branch office when the WAN link is down.

-The Cisco Unified CM phone system integration is typically already created before adding the Cisco Unified CM Express server.
+The Cisco Unified CM phone system integration is created before adding the Cisco Unified CM Express server.

-Adding a Cisco Unified CM Express Server to a Cisco Unified CM Phone System Integration
+Adding Cisco Unified CM Express Server to Cisco Unified CM Phone System Integration

 In Cisco Unity Connection Administration, expand Telephony Integrations, then select Port Group.